isomerpages/pa-cdcvouchers/_residents/Residents' Guide/How to Claim & Spend CDC Vouchers.md

 <img src="/images/2024%20Phone%20Screens/Eng_Singpass_Claim_Page.png" alt="Step 1" style="width:300px !important;">

-3: **Receive your CDC Voucher link by SMS.** Forward the SMS to share vouchers with household members.
+3: **Receive your CDC Voucher link by SMS from gov.sg.** Forward the SMS to share with household members.

 <img src="/images/2024%20Phone%20Screens/Eng_SMS_Page.png" alt="Step 2" style="width:300px !important;">

-## How to spend your CDC Vouchers 2024
+## How to spend your CDC Vouchers 2024 (June)

 1: **Select which CDC Vouchers you want to use.**